econumo/currency-loader/README.md

-# Currency loader for Econumo
+# Currency loader for the Econumo

-Currency loader for Econumo is the bridge between the https://openexchangerates.org and the Econumo API.
+Currency loader for the Econumo is the bridge between the https://openexchangerates.org and the Econumo API.

 ## Configuration